Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-timeline.md

 AXIALunar promised chaos, and it delivered on that promise.
-On 15th June 2021, the roll out of the first public parachain slot auction commenced, marking the beginning of the end to deliver on the last piece of core functionality outlined in the AXIASolar whitepaper: purpose-built, interoperable parachains.
+On 15th June 2021, the roll out of the first public parachain slot auction commenced, marking the beginning of the end to deliver on the last piece of core functionality outlined in the AXIACoin whitepaper: purpose-built, interoperable parachains.

 Teams and projects looking to become an official parachain on the AXIALunar network have been working